Periodic words, common subsequences and frogs

 Suppose first that $M=k$ and every symbol of $\bet$ is present in $W$; then $X_n+Y_n=ks_k-k$ for all $n$ due to \Cref{prop:hit}.
 This implies that $X+Y\equiv 0$, which is a degenerate Gaussian random variable.
 On the other hand, if $M=k$ and some symbol of $\bet$ is absent from $W$ or $M<k$, then $X+Y\sim\cal N(0,\sigma^2)$ for some $\sigma\neq 0$ thanks to \Cref{lem:norm}.

 In any case, $X,X+Y$ are centered (possibly degenerate) Gaussian random variables.
-Furthermore, since $\sigma_Y\neq 0$, we have $\Pr[Y=0]=0\implies\Pr[X=X+Y]=0$.
-This implies that $\max\{X,X+Y\}$ is \emph{not} a Gaussian random variable; the proof of this fact is left to \Cref{prop:notgaus} in \Cref{apx:notgaus}. \end{proof}
+Even though $X,X+Y$ are likely dependent, since $\sigma_Y\neq 0$, we have $\Pr[Y=0]=0\implies\Pr[X=X+Y]=0$.
+The proof that that $\max\{X,X+Y\}$ is \emph{not} a Gaussian random variable is left to \Cref{prop:notgaus} in \Cref{apx:notgaus}. \end{proof}